Seoyoung, My Daughter

-Seoyoung, My Daughter (Korean: 내 딸 서영이) is a 2012 South Korean television series, starring Lee Bo-young, Chun Ho-jin, Lee Sang-yoon, and Park Hae-jin.
+Seoyoung, My Daughter (Korean: 내 딸 서영이) is a 2012 South Korean television series, starring Lee Bo-young, Lee Sang-yoon, Chun Ho-jin, and Park Hae-jin.
 The family drama focuses on the broken relationship between Seo-young and her father, who later reunite with the help of her twin brother.
 It aired on KBS2 from September 15, 2012, to March 3, 2013, on Saturdays and Sundays at 19:55 for 50 episodes.

 It recorded a peak viewership rating of 47.6%, making it the highest rated Korean drama of 2013.